WasabiMushyPeas/E28-Turbo/README.md

 The exhaust system will be 3" and will be made by me.

 > [!IMPORTANT]
-> The stock catalytic converter is very restrictive and should be replaced with a high flow catalytic converter (or removed...).
+> The stock catalytic converter is very restrictive and should be replaced with a high flow catalytic converter (or removed if your rebellious like me).

 ### Boost Controller